ansys/pyansys/doc/source/getting-started/prerequisites.rst

 * Python versions in gray are no longer supported
 * Python versions in light blue are currently supported
-* Python versions in dark blue are not supported yet
+* Python versions in red are not supported yet

 .. note::